 There are some basic differences between RCRA and CERCLA.
 RCRA is not self-implementing.
 Rather than telling companies what they must do, Congress directed EPA to formulate regulations that would control company activities.
-CERCLA's approach is very different: it establishes liabilities and obligations and does not require promulgation of regulations to be effective.
+CERCLA's approach is very differentit establishes liabilities and obligations and does not require promulgation of regulations to be effective.
 A second important difference between the two bills relates to the time periods they are designed to control.
 Whereas CERCLA is designed primarily to determine liability arising out of historic waste management practices, RCRA is designed to affect current hazardous waste management activities.
-Another difference is that while the principal burden of implementing CERCLA rests with the Federal Government, the requirements of RCRA are primarily a State responsibility, subject to EPA approval.
+Another difference is that although the principal burden of implementing CERCLA rests with the Federal Government, the requirements of RCRA are primarily a State responsibility, subject to EPA approval.

-Nurseries are affected by these laws when they dispose of pesticides that are classified as hazardous (RCRA), or when problems arise (CERCLA).
-Nursery managers who have questions regarding this subject should get in touch with the hazardous waste management officials in their State.
+These laws affect nurseries when pesticides classified as hazardous are disposed (RCRA), or when problems arise (CERCLA).
+Nursery managers who have questions regarding this subject can contact the hazardous waste management officials in their State.
 Pesticides may be used safely and effectively to control nursery pests, but careful attention must be paid to both the Federal and State laws governing their use.
-Anyone having questions regarding the legal use of pesticides should contact the proper pesticide control official.
+Questions regarding the legal use of pesticides should be directed to the proper pesticide control official.